nachocaru/xaprb.com/content/blog/2006-10-15-a-case-study-in-profiling-queries-in-mysql.md

 title: A case study in profiling queries in MySQL
 date: "2006-10-15"
 permalink: /2006/10/15/a-case-study-in-profiling-queries-in-mysql/
-description:
-  - >
-    The second article in a series on MySQL query profiling.
-Demonstrates the technique I explained in the first article.
 ---
 This is the second in a series of articles on profiling queries in MySQL.
 In this article I'll demonstrate the technique I described in the [first article][1].